Remote Learning Offer

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?

 We teach the same curriculum remotely as we do in school.
 We want all students to receive the full curriculum offer.
-In games they have been set booklets of exercise to complete and some of the PSHE content has been moved so that it is covered on thier return.
+There are exception such as games where we ask that students participate in an hours increased physical activity at home.
+In addition some of the PSHE content will be covered on their return.

 Remote teaching and study time each day